biobakery/MetaPhlAn/README.md

 2. *sample_in_marker*: If the percentage of samples that a marker present in is less than this threhold, that marker is removed.
 Default "0.8".
 You can set this parameter to "0.5" to add some more samples.
 3. *N_in_marker*: The consensus markers with the percentage of N nucleotides greater than this threshold are removed.
 Default "0.2".
 You can set this parameter to "0.5" to add some more samples.
 4. *gap_in_sample*: The samples with full sequences concatenated from all markers and having the percentage of gaps greater than this threshold will be removed.
 Default 0.2.
 You can set this parameter to "0.5" to add some more samples.
+5. *relaxed_parameters*: use this option to automatically set the above parameters to add some more samples by accepting some more gaps, Ns, etc.